I spent this spring hiking along the upper and lower Hulls Gulch trails in Camel’s Back Park / Ridge to Rivers.

 The blossoms were reminiscent of a jellyfish — all translucence.

-I walked past field after field of them.
+I walked past a large patch of them.
 Then thousands of sheep were herded through the Boise foothills, and they were no more.

 The sheep ate all the Nevada pea and larkspur even though larkspur is poisonous.
 They even ate some button-stage mushrooms that I was waiting to see if were the deadly poisonous destroying angel or not.